iomullony/Tower-Defense/README.md

 If a monster gets to the end of the path you will lose a life.
 If you lose all your lives you lose.
 But  a new game will start.

 You can update a tower cliking in the yellow button below each tower.
-Each one has two updates, the first one to make the range bigger, and the second to shoot faster.
-Each update costs 150.
+Each one has four updates:
+1. Makes the range bigger.
+2. Shoots faster.
+3. More damage and if its an ice tower pauses the mosters for longer.
+4. The same as 3 but more

+To update a tower you have to pay 150, if it is a fire tower 175.
+To create a tower you have to pay 40, if it is a fire tower 60.
+Fire towers are more expensive because they make more damage.